Learning from successes and mistakes: how gearing towards desired changes and reflecting on successes and failures can help the organization progress.

 How to maintain and improve quality?

-The starting point for project planning is to identify problems and opportunities with affected people on the ground, and to develop project ideas with the aim of improving or stabilising the situation on the ground in the medium or long term.
+The starting point for project planning is to identify problems and opportunities with affected people on the ground, and to develop project ideas with the aim of improving or stabilizing the situation on the ground in the medium or long term.
 Where necessary, these project ideas are further discussed with the relevant specialist departments at the head office, partly to anticipate possible negative impacts and to integrate counter-measures into the project.

-Project plans go through a standardised internal approval process, before the institutional donors give their opinion about the quality of the plan once more.
+Project plans go through a standardized internal approval process, before the institutional donors give their opinion about the quality of the plan once more.
 Even at the planning stage, the focus is on impacts.
 It is also being established at the planning stage how these impacts should be observed and documented, so material is available later for consideration of any corrective measures that may be needed.
 This lays the foundation for good monitoring and evaluation.

 How do monitoring and evaluation work?

-Monitoring and evaluation are an integral, standardised part of Welthungerhilfe’s efforts to constantly improve the quality and impact of its work.
+Monitoring and evaluation are an integral, standardized part of WHH's efforts to constantly improve the quality and impact of its work.
 Monitoring primarily involves detailed reflection on the question of goal attainment, and it is a tool to be used within projects.
 Evaluation involves monitoring impacts and considering further evaluation criteria (relevance, efficiency, sustainability, effectiveness) through assessment by independent expert evaluators, during a project or when it ends.

 Evaluation results must come from appropriate, scientific methods, and they must be based on comprehensible data and statements from participants.
 Evaluations provide recommendations for how a project can be improved.
 Participants, partners, on-site staff and specialist departments at head office then critically examine the recommendations together.
 The recommendations are implemented as quickly as possible and integrated into the planning of future projects.